-Title: Servicing plant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of dan to the work and surrounding area when nd rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. servicing plant machinery. cor 5.2 Minimise damage and maintain a clean work space.
+Tit le: Servicing plant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. servicing plant machinery. nt or 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
-5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the the allocated t ime when 6.1 Demonstrate completion of the work within the allocated time. servicing plant machinery.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
-7 contract infor ntract information to rvice plant or machinery 7.1 Demonstrate the following work skills when servicing plant or machinery: - replenishing, replacing, lubricating, unfastening, aligning, assembling, positioning, fixing, fastening, and securing. specification.
-7.2 Service plant or machinery to given working instructions for five of the following: - replenish or replace fluids, fuels, lubricants, coolants - replace service items (filters, drive belts, brake components, bulbs, fuses, gaskets, seals) - lubricate parts, components, linkages, cables - flush through cooling, lubrication and fluid systems - clean parts and components - secure fastenings, nuts, bolts etc. 7.3 Complete functional, operational and safety checks on plant or machinery, to given working instructions.
-7.4 Report findings of the servicing of plant or machinery.
+5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance. the serv Complete the the allocated t time when 6.1 Demonstrate completion of the work within the allocated time. servicing plant machinery. t or 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme. contract info service plant Comply with t contract inform service plant of to the require mation to or machinery 7.1 Demonstrate the following work skills when servicing plant or machinery: replenishing, replacing, lubricating, unfastening, aligning, assembling, positioning, fixing, fastening, and securing. specification.
+7.2 Service plant or machinery to given working instructions for five of the following: replenish or replace fluids, fuels, lubricants, coolants replace service items (filters, drive belts, brake components, bulbs, fuses, gaskets, seals) lubricate parts, components, linkages, cables flush through cooling, lubrication and fluid systems clean parts and components secure fastenings, nuts, bolts etc. 7.3 Complete functional, operational and safety checks on plant or machinery, to given working instructions.
+Report findings of the servicing of plant or machinery.

-Title: Servicing plant plant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.5 Complete and maintain records on the service of plant or machinery.
+Title: Servicing plant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.5 Complete and maintain records on the service of plant or machinery.
 7.6 Safely use and handle materials, hand tools, portable power tools and ancillary equipment.
 7.7 Safely store the materials, tools and equipment used when servicing plant or machinery.
-7.8 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - refer to workshop manuals, parts manuals, guides and technical service bulletins, electronic data and cross reference information - apply routine and non-routine maintenance service methods and procedures required by the manufacturer and owner - identify requirements of periodic, scheduled and event based servicing methods - replace service items (filters, drive belts, brake components, bulbs, fuses, gaskets, seals) - lubricate parts, components, linkages, cables - flush through cooling, lubrication and fluid systems - clean parts and components - secure fastenings, nuts, bolts etc. - work on high temperature and high pressure components and systems - check for defects by sight, touch, smell and sound - complete functional, operational and safety checks - report findings - use hand tools, portable power tools and equipment - work at height - use access equipment - complete and maintain records.
-Describe the needs of other occupations and how to effectively communicate within a team when servicing plant or machinery.
-7.10 Describe how to maintain the tools and equipment used when servicing plant or machinery.
+7.8 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: refer to workshop manuals, parts manuals, guides and technical service bulletins, electronic data and cross reference information apply routine and non-routine maintenance service methods and procedures required by the manufacturer and owner identify requirements of periodic, scheduled and event based servicing methods replace service items (filters, drive belts, brake components, bulbs, fuses, gaskets, seals) lubricate parts, components, linkages, cables flush through cooling, lubrication and fluid systems clean parts and components secure fastenings, nuts, bolts etc. work on high temperature and high pressure components and systems check for defects by sight, touch, smell and sound complete functional, operational and safety checks report findings use hand tools, portable power tools and equipment work at height use access equipment complete and maintain records.
+7.9 Describe the needs of other occupations and how to effectively communicate within a team when servicing plant or machinery.
+7.10 7.10 Describe how to maintain the tools and equipment used when servicing plant or machinery.